 Insurance is typically a “just-in-case” product.
 You won’t use it unless something unfortunate happens.
 It protects your income and your family from unnecessary financial burden in the event something happens to you.

 With Merdeka Day around the corner, every Malaysian should strive to achieve financial independence.
-By this time next year, hopefully, we will be able to see a more united and financially independent nation.
+By this time next year, hopefully, you will be well on your way to achieving your own financial independence.

 Selamat Hari Merdeka!